 Your Form IL-843 must be signed by the fiduciary, partner, authorized officer, or corporate officer, whichever applies for the return you are amending.
 If you paid someone to prepare your return, that individual must also provide a handwritten signature, date the return, and provide his or her tax identification number.
 If the preparer is an employee or partner of a firm or corporation, he or she must also provide the firm's name, address, and instead of the preparer's taxpayer identification number he or she must provide the firm's FEIN.
-A self-employed preparer must check the "self-employed" box and provide his or her name, address, and taxpayer identification number in the appropriate spaces.
+Self-employed preparers must check the "self-employed" box and provide their own name, address, and taxpayer identification number in the appropriate spaces.